Antique Tudor Queen Elizabeth 1st Wearing Ruff Collar Door Knocker

 - Viewings are welcome by appointment only for customer support please send us a message.

-Dimensions in centimetres approximate
+Dimensions in centimetres

 Width of Queens face (7.5cm)